gosuda/boxo-starter-kit/02-network/README.md

 ## 📚 Next Steps

 ### Related Modules
+1. **03-dht-router**: Implement a distributed hash table for peer and content routing
-1. **04-bitswap**: Dive deeper into the Bitswap protocol for block exchange
+2. **04-bitswap**: Dive deeper into the Bitswap protocol for block exchange

 ### Advanced Topics
 - Network topology optimization